 Born and raised in Houston, TX, I graduated from Stephen F. Austin High School in 1970.
 I studied art at the University of Houston, earning a BS in Art Education in 1975.
 I have lived and worked in Baytown since 1974, after marrying my soulmate, Steve Knight.
 We raised two beautiful daughters and have 4 lively grandchildren.
 I retired after 37 years at Sterling Municipal Library and am now finding more time for my art.

-I have always loved art in many forms, my main discipline being drawing using usisng pencils, color pencils, and charcoal.
+I have always loved art in many forms, my main discipline being drawing using graphite, color pencils, and charcoal and encaustics.
 I have done commissioned portaits for several years.
 I also enjoy photography, working with gourds, attending workshops, traveling and enjoying the beauty all around us.
 I am a member of the Color Pencil Society of America and the Texas Gourd Society.
 I am currently serving as President of the Art League.